• Ticket Fines and Penalties in Massachusetts

 There are many other ways to have your MA driver's license suspended or revoked, and these include:

-• Out-of-State Suspension―Your license will be suspended for an indeterminate amount of time if it has been suspended or revoked in another state
+• Out-of-State Suspension: Your license will be suspended for an indeterminate amount of time if it has been suspended or revoked in another state

-• Immediate Threat―The RMV may suspend your Massachusetts drivers license if it deems you a threat to other drivers
+• Immediate Threat: The RMV may suspend your Massachusetts drivers license if it deems you a threat to other drivers

-• Improper Operation―The RMV may suspend your driver's license if you have driven your vehicle improperly
+• Improper Operation: The RMV may suspend your driver's license if you have driven your vehicle improperly

-• OUI Second Offense―Automatic two-year suspension
+• OUI Second Offense: Automatic suspension of 2 years.

-• OUI Third Offense―Automatic eight-year suspension
+• OUI Third Offense: Automatic suspension of 8 years.

 In addition, there are many violations unrelated to driving that can also mandate a license suspension.
 Some of these include failing to register as a sex offender, failing to pay MA income tax and any drug offense conviction.
 Consult chapter two in the MA Driver's License Manual for a complete list of suspendible violations.